Chaosruler972/RSA_CUDA/README.md

    testing the key ;)

-   encrypting and decrypting is using multi threading on openmp, though, it's still bit-limited, a big integer will result in miscalculated results (this is not python!)
+   encrypting and decrypting is using multi threading on openmp

+Limited to long long size -> 8 bytes (64 bits) meaning 2^63 (signed unsigned bit required)
+real RSA is 4096 bits (512 bytes)

 # Example of a run:

-p = 101, q = 113
+p = 499, q = 523
-n = 11413, phi(n) = 11200
+n = 260977, phi(n) = 259956
-d = 2577, e = 113
+d = 124759, e = 523

- Message: 386
+ Message: 2159

- Encrypted Message: 8861
+ Encrypted Message: 189393

- Decrypted Message: 386
+ Decrypted Message: 2159
 Press any key to continue . . .